JuliaLang/julia/doc/stdlib/base.rst

    Construct an ``IntSet`` of the given integers.
 Implemented as a bit string, and therefore good for dense integer sets.

-.. function:: choose(s)

-   Pick an element of a set

 .. function:: union(s1,s2...)

    Construct the union of two or more sets.
 Maintains order with arrays.